philtoms/dom-circuit/README.md

   },
 ```

-State change propagation will bubble up through the circuit until it reaches the circuit terminal before it passes through to sibling state.
-An attached terminal will be activated for each discrete state change.
+State change propagation will signal sibling state change before bubbling up through the circuit until it reaches the circuit terminal.

 ### Signal a new state